608 W. 17th Street

 Death of Male Elk

-Zorro, a male elk at Wildwood Zoo, passed away at the age of 20.
+Zorro, a male elk at Wildwood Zoo, passed away at the age of 20 on October 16, 2014.
 He had been a resident at the zoo since January 13, 1998.
 Though staff had documented a slow decline in Zorro's overall health, he remained the dominant bull in the Wildwood Zoo herd until the day he died.
 The remaining elk bull, Lincoln, will assume the role as the new leader of the herd.
 Zorro will be missed by both the staff and the many visitors to the zoo.

 Visit the Foxes